frabjous/jhap-templates/documentation/jhap_author_guidelines_2025.md

 Most citations should be in the body of the text.
 Footnotes should never be purely citational.
 A footnote may introduce a citation and then comment on it, or may include citations specifically relevant to other content in the footnote.

-Citations to specific pages, sections, etc., should include the full range such as (Landini 1997, 127--129), rather than use "f." or "ff.".
+Citations to specific pages, sections, etc., should include the full range such as (Landini 1997, 127--129), rather than use “f.” or “ff.”.

 In the bibliography, books are listed with the name, publication year, title, place of publication, and publisher as so: